Particular/Workshop/exercises/04 - Integration with ITOps.md

 ## Exercise 04.3 - Implement shipping provider

 In this exercise, we'll implement the shipping provider in the Shipping service, pretty much similar to what we did in exercise 04.2.
-ITops defines an `IProvideShippingInfo` interface.
+ITOps defines an `IProvideShippingInfo` interface.
 The provider must be implemented in the Shipping service using the two helpers `VolumeEstimator` and `WeightCalculator` already present there.

 **1)** Open the `Divergent.Shipping.Data` project.
 Add a new class called `ShippingInfoProvider` in the ITOps folder.
 It should implement the `IProvideShippingInfo` interface from `Divergent.ITOps.Interfaces`.
 The implementation should use `VolumeEstimator` and `WeightCalculator` to implement the `GetPackageInfo` method.
 Like this:
 ```